 So some of us make plans to stay healthy.
 Really, really healthy.
 Gluten free for the month of December, so Grandma Betty can’t force us to eat her Christmas cake.
 One meal a day, so we can gorge and not feel guilty.
 Fasting before Christmas so when the day arrives we’re so thin we can eat ALL THE FOOD.
 Perhaps we become one of those irritating people who declines cheese, chocolate, wine, cake, bread, social situations, fun... and makes everyone else feel bad for enjoying their eighth piece of pie.

 But does it really need to be that way?
 Is there some kind of middle ground?
 Is there a way to float through this holiday season, enjoying the food on offer without feeling a skerrick of guilt?

-I don’t have the answer to that one, I’m afraid.
+We don’t have the answer to that one, we're afraid.
 If you’ve managed it, get in touch.

-But I did quiz the Wild Women On Top team about their holiday health hacks, and their advice ranged from hilarious to helpful to downright horrible.
+But we did quiz our team about their holiday health hacks, and their advice ranged from hilarious to helpful to downright horrible.
 Take what you will:

 - Drink at least 3L of water a day.
 You’ll have to run to the bathroom so much you won’t need to exercise.

 - Don’t get sunburnt!
 Make sure you’re sitting under an umbrella when you sleep off your hangover at the beach.